|

 Mark Twain's The Adventures of HuckleBerry Finn

 Throughout the Mark Twain's novel, "The Adventures of HuckleBerry Finn", a plain and striking point of view is expressed by the author.
 His point of view is that of a cynic; he looks upon civilized man as a merciless, cowardly, hypocritical, savage, without want of change, or ability to effect such change.
 Thus, one of Mark Twain's main purposes in producing this work seems clear: he wishes to bring to attention some of man's often concealed shortcomings.
-While the examples of Mark Twain's cynic commentaries on human nature ca
+While the examples of Mark Twain's cynic commentaries on human nature can be found in great frequency

 |